mazwat/mazwat.github.io/prototype-ws.md

 -  **Order the relevant electronics**, sensors, and modules you need.
 If you still have questions about components ask me (Matt), Ben or your programming tutor.
 -   Do a **rough working model** of your control system.
 Wire it up using Arduino/Uduino/Unity.
 Does it work?
 -   Does it **interact with your Unity** (or other) interface as expected?
 Move some game objects around using some digital or analogue input
 -   Is the **data mapping** correctly?
-If it's an analog input, say a heat sensor, does the data move game objects or trigger actuar
+If it's an analog input, say a heat sensor, does the incoming data move game objects or trigger actuators as expected?
--   Do virtual components react in a way that feels meaningful as you manipulate your control system?
+-   Do **virtual components** react in a way that **feels meaningful** as you manipulate your control system?
--   What does the user experience feel like?
+-   What does the **user experience** feel like?
--   If the feel isn't right, consider what needs to be done to improve the interface.
+-   If the **feel isn't right**, consider what needs to be done to improve the interface.

 ACTIVITY